Zi0MIX/T6-GAUNTLET-MOD/cheat_sheet.md

 - Round 9 - Rain
 - Round 10 - Snow
 - Round 11 & 12 - Clear
+### Box
+- MK2 cannot be obtained on round 5, but chance of getting it on other rounds is equal to other weapons
+- Monkeys will have 50% chance of appearing in the box on round 5 until first appearance

 # Misc:
 - Kill with X weapon & Don't buy anything